Victoran0/chat-pal/README.md

 ## What is Chat Pal?

 Chat Pal: Enjoy fluid, voice-driven conversations with an AI companion.
 Ask questions, explore topics, and receive spoken answers in real-time, creating a dynamic and engaging conversational experience.
 This speech-to-speech AI assistant offers a user-friendly way to interact with AI enhanced with the Langgraph MemorySaver, enabling it to recall details from previous interaction.
-It is also binded with the DuckDuckGoSearch tool, allowing it to be able to access real-time information from the internet.
+It is also binded with the Google Search tool, allowing it to be able to access real-time information from the internet.
 In a nutshell, information and assistance is accessible through simple voice commands.

 ## Quickstart